Kristina Wong Davis, Vice Provost for Enrollment Management & Dean of Admission

 In your accompanying application essay, please describe your interdisciplinary goals in both areas and how the BXA program would provide the opportunity and framework for you to accomplish these objectives.
 This essay is a central component in the selection process.
 You do not need to complete another essay.
 If you are selected for this program, you will be notified in your admission decision letter.

 BXA options aren't available for those applying to the School of Drama for Music Theater, Acting or Directing, or for external transfer applicants.
 Under Early Decision 1, BXA is only available for the School of Drama options in Design/Production and the Schools of Architecture, Art and Design.
-Under Early Decision 2, BXA is only available for the School of Architecture.

 Exploring Carnegie Mellon